mprevot/ReviewNdepend/README.md

 * The technical-debt is the estimated man-time that would take to fix the issue.
 * The annual-interest is the estimated man-time consumed per year if the issue is left unfixed.
 This provides an estimate of the business impact of the issue.
+* the Return On Investment (ROI) of an issue fix (~ debt divided by the annual-interest).
+This estimation is the breaking-point for which the lower the value, the higher the ROI.

 In my case, the actual real time I needed to solve the issues was much smaller than the debt that was presented.
 Though we can adjust how those are computed I wish there were some semi-automatic way (ie., with simple machine learning or regression) to adjust the computed debt to the code crafter behind.